Alfie Solomons: Critical reception

 Tom French, writing for Den of Geek, praises the debut of the character and writes that he complements the others well, "Solomons is immediately engaging, coming across as eccentric, sadistic and damaged all at once.
 The performance evokes elements of Hardy roles of the past, and the character fits seamlessly into the world of Peaky Blinders."
 An article in The Independent praised Tom Hardy, saying that "Tom Hardy is such good value in the show, having created one of its most authentic-feeling characters despite barely being in it".

 Abby Robinson of Digital Spy was critical of the decision to 'resurrect' Alfie Solomons in series 5.
-She writes "[Now] we've seen multiple characters cheat death across [Peaky Blinder's] five-season run, which makes Alfie's entrance more of the same – and not in a good way."
+She writes "[Now] we've seen multiple characters cheat death across [Peaky Blinders'] five-season run, which makes Alfie's entrance more of the same – and not in a good way."
 Christopher Hooton of NME also described Alfie's return as "a little like fan service" but went on to write "his scene in the [series 5] finale was irresistible and beautifully written".